oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

 ![FindQuizItem.jpg]({{site.baseurl}}/assets/FindQuizItem.jpg)

 To start with, the core model in Libanius is a simple containment hierarchy as shown in the diagram.
 The `Quiz` data structure contains all the information necessary to provide a stream of quiz items to a single user.
-It is split by topic into QuizGroups, which, for performance reasons, are further partitioned into "memory levels" according to how well the user has learned the items.
-The flow of a typical request then is Quiz.findQuizItem() followed by QuizGroup.findQuizItem() calls, followed by QuizGroupMemoryLevel.findQuizItem() calls.
+It is split by topic into `QuizGroup`s, which, for performance reasons, are further partitioned into "memory levels" according to how well the user has learned the items.
+The flow of a typical request then is `Quiz.findQuizItem()` followed by `QuizGroup.findQuizItem()` calls, followed by `QuizGroupMemoryLevel.findQuizItem()` calls.

-In practice the findQuizItem() signatures and functionality were similar but not identical.
+In practice the `findQuizItem()` signatures and functionality were similar but not identical.
 Rather than have them scattered throughout the model classes, it was desirable to put them together in a single place where the similarites could be observed and moulded, avoiding any unnecessary repetition.
 The same was true of other operations in the model classes.
 Pulling them out would also solve the problem of too much bloat in the model.

-Furthermore, although the Quiz data structures are optimized for finding quiz items, I wanted to be able to extend the same action to other entities.
+Furthermore, although the `Quiz` data structures are optimized for finding quiz items, I wanted to be able to extend the same action to other entities.
 A wide range of scenarios can be imagined:

 1. A Twitter feed of quotes might be seen as a mapping from speakers to quotations, which could be turned into a Who-Said-What quiz.
 2. A set of web pages with recipes could be read as a "What ingredient goes with what dish?" quiz.